Welcome to this interactive tutorial on the R programming language. This tutorial runs in the learnr

 max(years_of_study))

-library to run a regression (Henry and Wickham 2020).
-Run the code library(purrr)
+We will use the purrr library to run a regression (Henry and Wickham 2020).
+Run the code library(purrr) in your local R console to load the library.

-library for a simple linear regression (Henry and Wickham 2020).
-Note that when using base R functions with the magrittr
+Now we will use the purrr library for a simple linear regression (Henry and Wickham 2020).
+Note that when using base R functions with the magrittr pipeline we use ‘.’ to refer to the data.
+The functions split and lm are from base R and stats (R Core Team 2021).

 Use purrr to solve: split a data frame into pieces, fit a model to each piece, compute the summary, then extract the R^2.